 - Solicitor of the Supreme Courts of England and Wales, 1972.

-More than 36 years as a civil trial lawyer, emphasizing real estate, commercial, business, labor and employment, professional liability of real estate agents and brokers, attorneys, accountants, and design professionals, personal injury, (including auto, premises liability and product liability).
+More than 36 years as a civil trial lawyer, emphasizing real estate, commercial law, business law, wills, trusts and inheritance disputes, labor and employment law, professional liability (real estate agents and brokers, attorneys, accountants, and design professionals), and personal injury, (including auto, premises liability and product liability).

 “Real Property Remedies Practice” (CEB) annual Supplement 1985-2002; currently Co-author of publication’s ADR section.
 Frequently published articles in San Francisco and Los Angeles Daily Journals, Mediate.com and local bar association journals.